RTC Module: The Absolute Guide for an Easy Project

 How Does the RTC Module Work?

-Since RTCs have such important roles, it keeps time even when the system is turned off.
+Since RTCs have such important roles, they keep time even when the system is turned off.
 For this reason, an RTC can serve as a trigger to turn on a system in events like alarm clocks or scheduled power found on mobile devices.

-Also, older RTC modules featured lithium batteries as alternate power sources, while the newer versions use supercapacitors or auxiliary batteries.
+Also, older RTC modules featured lithium batteries as alternate power sources, while the newer versions used supercapacitors or auxiliary batteries.
 Now, there are differences between the two RTC ICs.

 Real-time clock modules with supercapacitors have rechargeable features, and you can solder them to your circuit.
 On the other hand, RTCs with auxiliary batteries are more common since you can find them on most consumer-grade motherboards.
 In this case, the RTC gets power from a single battery.
 So, when you remove this battery, it resets the RTC and sends it back to its starting point.